Python3 Orchestrator

 Step 4

-Finally, you can run your main application from the Python3 orchestrator job using the following YAML code:
+Finally, run your main application from the Python 3.12 or Python 3.11 orchestrator job using the following YAML code:

 "Run Python Project":